-Figure 16: Correlation between complete denitrification and plant community characteristics.
+Figure 25: Correlation between complete denitrification and plant community characteristics.
 A) Shannon diversity index B) Average vegetation height C) Percent live vegetation cover.
 Numbers in the upper right corner show Pearson correlation values.

-Figure 17: Complete denitrification ($\mu\text{g N as } N_2 \text{ m}^{-2} \text{ h}^{-1}$) in quadrats dominated by different species across pioneer/low ('low'), low-mid ('mid') and high marsh communities.
+Figure 26: Complete denitrification ($\mu\text{g N as } \text{N}2 \text{ m}^{-2} \text{ h}^{-1}$) in quadrats dominated by different species across pioneer/low ('low'), low-mid ('mid') and high saltmarsh communities.
 Only species that were dominant in more than 5 quadrats were included.
 When two or more species were equally dominant, the denitrification measurement was included multiple times in the figure i.e. it could be associated with more than one species.
 Points are jittered to improve visibility.